Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 See [Connection Approval](../getting-started/connection-approval.md) for more information.

-## Replace NetworkServer.Spawn with NetworkManager.Spawn
+## Replace NetworkServer.Spawn with NetworkObject.Spawn

-Replace `NetworkServer.spawn`  with `NetworkManager.spawn` everywhere in your project.
+Replace `NetworkServer.Spawn`  with `NetworkObject.Spawn` everywhere in your project.

 <Tabs
   className="unique-tabs"